-- Student survey used to ascertain student experience of each enrolled unit. - The UTEI is an important instrument in ECU's quality control system. - Students will be sent the survey electronically before the end of each teaching period for completion. - The third party partner is required to assist facilitation and completion of the UTEI by enrolled students. - Refer to the Curriculum Evaluation and Review policy.
+- Student survey used to ascertain student experience of each enrolled unit. - The UTEI is an important instrument in ECU's quality control system. - Students will be sent the survey electronically before the end of each teaching period for completion. - Third party partners are also required to assist facilitation and completion of the UTEI by enrolled students. - Refer to the Curriculum Evaluation and Review policy.